jiripospisil/rock_config/README.md

     elastic\_config = RockConfig.for :elastic\_search
     elastic\_config.host # > 127.0.0.1

 RockConfig automatically chooses the current application environment.
-You select the environment youself
+You select the environment yourself
 with:

     RockConfig.for :elastic\_search, :production